Skip to main content

 Set on the slopes of Cave Hill Country Park, the castle is a talisman for the city.
 It has a commanding a view from 120 metres above the heart of Belfast.

-With its deeply connected history, a sweeping driveway and beautiful landscaped gardens, the Castle attracts both tourists and local people.
-Many use the castle's country park as part of their daily routine.
+With its deeply connected history, a sweeping driveway and beautiful landscaped gardens, the castle attracts both tourists and local people.
+Many people visit the castle's country park as part of their daily routine.

 The castle is renowned for its popular coffee shop and good reputation for food through the years.